-As a matter of law, a conditional resident and spouse must appear in-person for an interview after filing Form I-751, Petition to Remove Conditions on Residence.
-But USCIS waive this requirement in some cases.
+As a matter of law, a conditional resident and spouse must appear for an in-person interview after filing Form I-751, Petition to Remove Conditions on Residence.
+But U.S. Citizenship and Immigration Services (USCIS) may waive this requirement in some cases.

 You best chance to remove the need for an interview is by submitting a well-prepared I-751 petition that includes strong evidence of a bona fide marriage.